SAML

 The following settings apply to the IdP configuration:

 • Alias – The alias for your IdP can be used in the URL of the application to indicate the IdP configuration that should be used during login.
-The alias must be unique, but you should also make sure that this alias is compatible with usage in an URL (meaning, no /, &, ?, or special character that could get lost in the communication).
+The alias must be unique, but you should also make sure that this alias is compatible with usage in a URL (meaning, no /, &, ?, or any special character that could get lost in the communication).

 • Log SAML Requests – Determines whether all requests and login attempts should be logged and stored in an entity.